 The Real Cost of Wilson’s Shortcuts

-Wilson leaned on name recognition and cut corners on engineering.
-And players paid for it—literally.
+Wilson leaned on name recognition and players noticed.
+Playing in the wrong shoes can cost you more than you think.
 Sprains, torn ligaments, stress fractures.
 Injuries that now rack up $250–$500 million a year in healthcare costs for pickleball athletes.

 The Verdict

 Wilson has history.
 XRZ™ has science.
 And pickleball isn’t scored on history.
-When rallies get chaotic, Wilson’s “pickleball” shoes show their cracks—literally.
+When rallies get chaotic, Wilson’s “pickleball” shoes show their cracks.
 XRZ™ keeps you planted, balanced, and ready for the next ball.

 Shop XRZ™.
 Built for the chaos.
 Proven to keep you in it.